mdrakibulislam-zero/AIVirtualQuizGame/README.md

 CSV (Comma Separated Values) format is one of the most simple and common ways to store tabular data.
 To represent a CSV file, it must be saved with the .csv file extension.
 CSV is a build-in module that we can use for working with CSV files much easier.

+Time is a built-in module that we can use for handle time-related tasks.

 ## Required Packages:
 - opencv-python